mkrpan/vsm-rms-model-powerfactory/README.md

 Main developer of the model is Bojana Barać, with support and supervision by Matej Krpan, Tomislav Capuder and Igor Kuzle.
 Contact info of the authors can be found in the aforementioned paper.

-If you find this work helpful, please give credit to: B. Barać, M. Krpan, T. Capuder, I. Kuzle, "Modelling and Initialization of a Virtual Synchronous Machine for Power System Fundamental Frequency Simulations," preprint: 10.13140/RG.2.2.30876.21126, 2021.
+If you find this work helpful, please give credit to: **B. Barac, M. Krpan, T. Capuder and I. Kuzle, "Modelling and Initialization of a Virtual Synchronous Machine for Power System Fundamental Frequency Simulations," in IEEE Access, doi: 10.1109/ACCESS.2021.3130375.**

 The preprint version of this paper is available online: https://www.researchgate.net/publication/352478576_Modelling_and_Initialization_of_a_Virtual_Synchronous_Machine_for_Power_System_Fundamental_Frequency_Simulations

-_**2020-09-29: Two new models have been added: battery energy storage system operated as a VSM (includes DC link dynamics and battery dynamics) and a rooftop PV plant operated as a DCVQ VSM (includes PV plant dynamics and DC link dynamics).
+_**2021-09-29: Two new models have been added: battery energy storage system operated as a VSM (includes DC link dynamics and battery dynamics) and a rooftop PV plant operated as a DCVQ VSM (includes PV plant dynamics and DC link dynamics).
 Both have been created in PowerFactory v2019.**_